 Alison Young is the Francine V. McNiff Professor of Criminology in the School of Social and Political Sciences at the University of Melbourne.

-She is also a Professor in the Law School at City University, London, and an Adjunct Professor in the School of Law, Southern Cross University.
-She has been a visiting professor at Westminster University, Birkbeck College, State University of New York at Buffalo, Hong Kong University, and New York University and has been a visiting research fellow at the Humanities Research Centre at the Australian National University and was the Karl Loewenstein Fellow in Law, Jurisprudence and Social Thought at Amherst College.
+She is also a Professor in the Law School at City, University of London, and an Adjunct Professor in the School of Law, Southern Cross University.
+She has been a visiting professor at Westminster University, Birkbeck College, University of London, the State University of New York at Buffalo, Hong Kong University, and New York University and was a visiting research fellow at the Humanities Research Centre at the Australian National University and a visiting professor at the Manheim centre for Criminology at the London School of Economics in 2018.
+In 1998 she was awarded the Karl Loewenstein Fellowship in Law, Jurisprudence and Social Thought at Amherst College.

-She has delivered policy advice to the Victorian Law Reforrm Commission, KESAB, the Cities of Melbourne, Knox, Onkaparinga, and Yarra.
+She has delivered policy advice to the Victorian Law Reform Commission, the Law Reform Commission of New South Wales, KESAB, the Cities of Melbourne, Knox, Onkaparinga, and Yarra.
 She recently conducted research on visible homelessness and the governance of public space in conjunction with Justice Connect and the City of Yarra.